CyrusHasanvand/Classification-of-Diabetes-for-the-data-of-130-US-Hospital/README.md

 are the most important ones, where ```'readmitted'``` is our target feature.

 This data includes some irrelevant information, which was saved as "?".
 We have to transform them into 'Nan' data.
-From the description below, we can see the number of "?" cells in the CSV file;
+From the description below, we can see the number of "?" cells in the CSV file.

 ![](Im2.png)